Schedule Future Contributions to Savings and Investments

 Even if surplus habitual income is set to be assumed spent, you can still have proactive planning discussions with your clients and model the effect of future savings and investments.
 Planned future contributions can be set to capture some, if not all unallocated income, thereby allocating it to specific accounts.
 This process encourages a discussion with your clients about where they might best invest or save their future surplus earnings.

-The black line running across the cash flow chart is the need line.
+The black line running across the cash flow chart is the total need line.
 This line represents your client’s total annual taxes, expenditure, and any planned savings and investments that are being met successfully in that year of the plan.
 When a bar of the cash flow chart exceeds the need line, this indicates either unallocated surplus or in some cases liquidations and transfers.
 If you deposit previously unallocated surplus into investments and savings, the black need line will rise to show that this surplus income is being captured through planned contributions.

 1. To set regular contributions to a savings account, go to the Savings, Investments or Pensions > Money Purchase screen.